ChihaChoi/Trivia/README.md

 ## To run:

+To initiate the server, run the following command from your console:

 ```
 npm start
 ```

-Then connect to the app by entering into your address bar your IPv4 address followed by ":3000" e.g.
+You can open the app by entering your IPv4 address into your browser followed by ":3000" e.g.

 ```
 192.168.0.1:3000